Citizen Science at Felix Neck

 Want to volunteer?

 To volunteer as a citizen scientist, please email us or call 508-627-4850.
 We provide training for individuals and groups.

 Ospreys are nesting all around the Island.
-This year, we have more than 50 volunteers monitoring nests on a bi-weekly basis to collect important data on these birds.
-Over the past few weeks females have been incubating—or sitting on—eggs, which take around 37-38 days to hatch.
+Each year, we have more than 50 volunteers monitoring nests on a bi-weekly basis to collect important data on these birds.

 Nest monitors and interested persons should watch—from a safe viewing distance!—for little heads popping up in the nest over the next few weeks.
 Once they have hatched, osprey chicks take around six weeks to fledge, which is the stage in their lives where they first learn to fly.
 As late July approaches, you’ll see the chicks “helicoptering” as they hover over of the nest, beating their wings to help them learn to fly.

 To get involved in our Osprey Monitoring program, contact Liz Dengenis by email or by calling 508-627-4850 x9412.

 We need volunteers to count these crabs as they come onto beaches to spawn during the new and full moons of April, May, and June at high tide.

 Volunteers head to the beach to search for mating pairs, tracks, and nests formed by these ancient marine animals.
 The data collected during these surveys is submitted to the Division of Marine Fisheries, which uses the data to determine best conservation and management practices for horseshoe crabs and the horseshoe crab fishery.

 To get involved in our Horseshoe Crab Survey program, contact contact Liz Dengenis by email or by calling 508-627-4850 x9412.